hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_6/conversations_and_dialogues/634_v_sharat_chakravarty.md

 \[Place: *Alambazar Math*.
 Year: *1897, May*.\]

-It was the 19th Vaishâkha (April-May) of the year 1303 B.S.
+It was the 19th Vaishākha (April-May) of the year 1303 B.S.
 Swamiji had agreed to initiate the disciple today.
 So, early in the morning, he reached the Alambazar Math.
 Seeing the disciple Swamiji jocosely said, "Well, you are to be 'sacrificed' today, are you not?"